roman-milk/roman-milk.github.io/cvsn.md

  The shampooing was slow going, and she was done with the kitchen before I had finished the living room.

  "Wow, are you done already?
 That's fast.
 It's not even 11:00 yet," I said.
-Report_Story #3